yasserglez/yasserglez.github.io/content/pages/cv/cv.md

 :   **Research & Teaching Assistant.**<br>
     York University, Canada.

-    * Designed and implemented different methods for optimizing the user interaction in a configuration process.
+    * Designed and implemented reinforcement learning techniques to optimize the user interaction in a configuration process.
-    * Developed techniques to improve the performance of search heuristics on multimodal optimization problems.
+    * Developed methodologies to improve the performance of search heuristics on multimodal optimization problems.
     * Implemented scientific software in Python (using NumPy, pandas and SciPy), R and MATLAB/Octave.